Windows Desktop Gadgets: History

 Windows Sidebar originated in a Microsoft Research project called Sideshow (not to be confused with Windows SideShow).
 It was developed in the summer of 2000, and was used internally at Microsoft.
 It included a clock, traffic reports, and IM integration.

 Windows Sidebar appeared in build 3683 of Windows Longhorn circa September 2002 and was originally intended to replace the notification area and Quick Launch toolbar in Windows, but these plans were scrapped after the development reset in mid-2004.
 Windows Sidebar was rebuilt and began to appear in Windows Vista builds in the second half of 2005.
 Some reviewers and Macintosh enthusiasts have pointed out the Sidebar's similarities in form and function to Konfabulator (later Yahoo!
 Widget Engine), which appeared several years previously, and the Dashboard widget engine first included with Apple Inc.'s Mac OS X v10.4, which had been released a few months earlier.

-In Windows 7, Windows Sidebar was renamed Windows Desktop Gadgets, and the sidebar itself was not included in Windows 7.
+In Windows 7, Windows Sidebar was renamed Windows Desktop Gadgets, and the sidebar itself was removed in Windows 7 since build 6471.

-Windows Desktop Gadgets was included in all beta releases of Windows 8 but did not make it to the final release.
-Instead, on 10 July 2012 (which is in the intervening time between the last beta of Windows 8 and its final release), Microsoft issued security advisory to disable Sidebar and Desktop Gadgets on Windows Vista and 7 because of a security vulnerability that could allow remote code execution.
+Windows Desktop Gadgets was included in all beta builds of Windows 8 up to build 8432 (fbl_loc) and did not make it to the final release.
+Instead, on July 10, 2012 (which is in the intervening time between the last beta of Windows 8 and its final release), Microsoft issued security advisory to disable Sidebar and Desktop Gadgets on Windows Vista and 7 because of a security vulnerability that could allow remote code execution.